jonatanalvelid/ImSwitch-etSTED/README.md

 # ImSwitch-etSTED

-This is a version of the control software ImSwitch (https://github.com/kasasxav/ImSwitch) from TestaLab (www.testalab.org) that integrates control of two imaging techniques in the smartSTED widget for performing event-triggered STED imaging, as used in the manuscript:
+This is a version of the control software ImSwitch (https://github.com/kasasxav/ImSwitch) from TestaLab (www.testalab.org) that integrates control of two imaging techniques in the etSTED widget for performing event-triggered STED imaging, as used in the manuscript:
 "Event-triggered STED imaging", Jonatan Alvelid, Martina Damenti, Ilaria Testa (manuscript, submitted, 2021)

 The widget is available in view\widgets\etstedwidget.py, and the associated controller is available in controller\controllers\etstedcontroller.py.